Delia Graff Fara

 Delia Ruby Graff Fara (April 28, 1969 – July 18, 2017) was an American philosopher who was professor of philosophy at Princeton University.
 She specialized in philosophy of language, metaphysics, and philosophical logic.

 Early life

 Fara's mother was African-American and her father was of Irish and Jewish ancestry.
 She was raised by her mother as a single parent in New York after her father died when she was a child.

 Education and career

-A 1991 graduate of Harvard University, Graff Fara earned her PhD at the Massachusetts Institute of Technology in 1997 under the supervision of George Boolos and Robert Stalnaker.
-She joined the Princeton faculty the same year as an assistant professor, moving to Cornell University in 2001 and then returning to Princeton as a tenured associate professor in 2005.
-She died in July 2017.
+Fara completed her undergraduate studies at Harvard University in 1991, and later obtained her PhD from the Massachusetts Institute of Technology in 1997.
+During her doctoral studies, she was supervised by philosophers George Boolos and Robert Stalnaker.
+After completing her education, Fara joined the Princeton faculty in 1997 as an assistant professor.
+In 2001, she moved to Cornell University, and in 2005, she returned to Princeton as a tenured associate professor.
+Fara died in July 2017.

 Philosophical work

 Graff Fara is best known for her work on the problem of vagueness, where she defends an interest-relative theory of "contextualism".
 In her most influential article, "Shifting Sands: An Interest-Relative Theory of Vagueness", she argues that the meanings of vague expressions render the truth conditions of utterances of sentences containing them sensitive to our interests.
 In her view, as the Stanford Encyclopedia of Philosophy entry on "vagueness" explains, "interest relativity extends to all vague words.
 For instance, 'child' means a degree of immaturity that is significant to the speaker.
 Since the interests of the speaker shift, there is an opportunity for a shift in the extension of 'child'."